Lavender Hill

 Sold Out

 Lavender Hill.
 Seidl.
 1996.
 Suffruticosa with P. rockii influence.
 (Rock’s Variety x Kamata-fuji).
 Many petaled semi-double lavender petals and stamens, cream-lavender sheath, pink stigmas, dark purple flares.
 Petals are creped and ruffled.
-Beautiful rounded and deeply cut leaves gracefully cover the medium sized shrub.
-Plants are heavy bloomers and flower carriage is very good.
+Beautiful, rounded, and deeply cut leaves gracefully cover the medium-sized shrub.
+Plants are heavy bloomers, and flower carriage is very good.
 Very hardy and always consistent.
-To 4 feet and 5 feet wide after 10 years.
+To 5 feet high and 5 feet wide after 10 years.
 A rockii hybrid that has it all-superior.
 Fertile both ways.
 One of the most popular woody peonies we carry and worthy of any garden.
 Recommended for cold winter climates.
-Ships in late September to mid October.
-AGE: Field grown, 4+ year old graft or division from larger plants – our choice of available plant material upon harvest.
+Ships in late September to mid-October.
+AGE: Field-grown, 3+ year old graft or division from larger plants – our choice of available plant material upon harvest.

 Color: Eyes and/or Edges, Lavender-Pink-Coral